ZarehD/AspNetStatic/Readme.md

 > AspNetStatic uses the excellent WebMarkupMin package to implement the minification feature.
 For details about the configuration settings, please consult the WebMarkupMin [documentation](https://github.com/Taritsyn/WebMarkupMin/wiki/).

 Content optimization can be customized in one of two ways:
  1. Create and register an object that implements `IOptimizerSelector`.
+In addition to specifying custom optimizer configurations, this option allows you to implement your own custom logic for selecting the optimizer to use for a page.
     ```c#
     public class MyOptimizerSelector : IOptimizerSelector { ... }
     ...